 We spent more than 10 hours testing Bitwarden and 1Password to see how they compare with each other based on the five most important features.
 The breakdown is below.

 Like Bitwarden, 1Password uses end-to-end encryption, PBKDF2 and AES-256 encryption to protect your sensitive data.
+More than 100,000 businesses now trust 1Password to keep their most important information safe.
+Their service offers easy deployment, integration with other identity and access management (IAM) platforms like Okta, Azure Active Directory, and Rippling.
 For extra security, 1Password also requires you to enter a secret key when logging in to your account.
 Even if someone manages to guess your master password, they won’t be able to access your account without entering the secret key.
 1Password offers additional peace of mind with its zero-information policy, which means the company doesn’t share your data with anyone.
 Finally, 1Password makes it possible to store data in multiple vaults, making it easy to protect your most sensitive data by storing it in a separate location.

 Bitwarden is compatible with a variety of operating systems and browsers, making it a convenient option for anyone who needs a password manager.
 Supported browsers include Firefox, Chrome, Opera, Edge and Safari.
 If you need a password manager for a desktop or mobile platform, Bitwarden works with Windows, Android, macOS, Linux and iOS.
 For added convenience, Bitwarden is also compatible with Tor, Brave and Vivaldi, making it a good option for business owners who need added flexibility for their users.
 The added functionality gives Bitwarden a slight edge over 1Password in the compatibility category.